About H. G. Wells

 About Nick Sullivan

 Nick Sullivan has narrated audiobooks for over twenty years and has recorded over four hundred titles.
 An Audie Award winner, he is also the recipient of numerous AudioFile Earphones Awards.
-His TV and film credits include The Good Wife, The Affair, Bull, Boardwalk Empire, 30 Rock, Our Idiot Brother, and Private Life.
+He has worked extensively on Broadway and at many U.S. theaters.
+Nick's TV credits include The Good Wife, The Affair, Divorce, Younger, Bull, Madam Secretary, Boardwalk Empire, 30 Rock, Elementary, and all three Law and Order series.
+His film credits include Our Idiot Brother and Private Life.
+He is a proud member of SAG-AFTRA.

 About Robert Fass